nexiality/documentation/commands/desktop/typeKeys(os,keystrokes).md

 ![](image/typeKeys_02.png)

 The command supports all common PC-104 and Mac keyboard keys.
 Modifiers and function keys are enclosed within `{...}` (see below).
 Regular keys can be expressed as is.
-However all alphabets are treated as lowercase.
-To enforce the use of uppercase, use either `{SHIFT}` or `{CAPSLOCK}` keys.

 ##### Modifiers
 - `{SHIFT}`